ACEUwwww/Dissertation-VideoGenerationAgent/README.md

 # Sora -> LLM -> TTS -> Wav2Lip Orchestrator

-This repository contains `api.py`, a lightweight orchestrator that demonstrates a pipeline:
+This repository contains `agent.py`, a lightweight orchestrator that demonstrates a pipeline:

 - Generate or accept a silent video (Sora via OpenAI Video.create or a local file)
 - Generate narration text with OpenAI ChatCompletion (GPT-4)
 - Synthesize speech with edge-tts (preferred) or gTTS (fallback)
 - Lip-sync audio to the silent video using Wav2Lip (if installed) or fallback to muxing with moviepy

-Quick notes
-- Set your OpenAI API key in the environment: `setx OPENAI_API_KEY "sk-..."` (Windows PowerShell)
-- Wav2Lip is a separate project and must be installed according to its repo instructions; this script can call it if available.

 Requirements
  - Python 3.8+